progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 Allow yourself a break after 20 minutes to observe your feelings.
 If you're still struggling to motivate you by then, allow you to quit for the day and try again the other day.

 You'll be surprised how fast 20mins are over and you'll likely find yourself keep going.
 And if you really don't want to continue: Don't worry!
-You should be proud of you anyways, since you managed to get started - which was the hardest thing after all!
+You should be proud of you anyways, since you managed to get started - which was the hardest part after all!